In-Depth Analysis You Won’t Find Anywhere Else

 It’s too late to make a long story short at this point, but I’m doing the best I can.

-When the trial court judge issued her ruling that dismissed the case, she did so in response to the defendants’ “motion to strike,” which means a motion to dismiss the case.
-A defendant’s motion to strike is based on the claim that the plaintiff’s allegations fail to reach a threshold of validity – for example, when the defense claims the allegations are not even worthy of being considered because they fail to qualify under statutory criteria.
+When the trial court judge issued her ruling that dismissed the case, she did so in response to the defendants’ “motion to strike,” which is a motion to dismiss the case.
+A defendant’s motion to strike is typically based on a claim that a plaintiff’s allegations fail to reach a threshold of validity – for example, when the defense claims the allegations are not even worthy of being considered because they fail to qualify under statutory criteria.
 That was the basis for the defendants’ motion to strike in this case.

 Jumping Through Hoops Can Be Difficult